Mercedes-Benz M120 engine

 The Mercedes-Benz M120 engine is a naturally aspirated high-performance automobile piston V12 engine family used in the 1990s and 2000s in Mercedes' flagship models.
+The engine was a response to BMW's M70 V12 engine, introduced in 1987.
+While the 5-litre BMW unit developed 300 PS, Mercedes-Benz upped the ante considerably by creating a 6-litre, 300 kW engine.

-The M120 family is built in Stuttgart, Germany.
+The M120 family was built in Stuttgart, Germany.
 It has an aluminium engine block lined with silicon/aluminium.
 The aluminium DOHC cylinder heads are 4 valves per cylinder designs.
 It uses sequential fuel injection (SFI) and features forged steel connecting rods.

-The M120 was eventually replaced by the smaller, lesser-powered, short-lived, SOHC, three valves per cylinder, 5.8L, M137 V12 engine.
+The M120 was eventually replaced by the smaller (5.8 litres), lesser-powered, short-lived, SOHC, three valves per cylinder M137 V12 engine.
 Mercedes ceased production of the M120 because of new emission rules.